 Contributors: Daniella Barreto, Jamie Duncan, Rebecca Jaremko Bromwich, Erin Gibbs Van Brunschot, Steven Kohm, Alex Luscombe, Kaitlin MacKenzie, Debra Mackinnon, Audrey Macklin, Massimiliano Mulone, Nicholas Pope, Derek Silva, Rashmee Singh, Kevin Walby, Jona Zyfi

-Introduction: Canadian Perspectives on Private Influence and Privatization of Criminal Justice / Alex Luscombe, Kevin Walby, and Derek Silva
+Introduction: Canadian Perspectives on Private Influences and Privatization in Criminal Justice / Alex Luscombe, Kevin Walby, and Derek Silva

-Part 1: Appetites for Private Provision and Purchase of Security
+Part 1: Private Provision and Purchase of Security

 1 Police, Private Security, and Institutional Isomorphism / Massimiliano Mulone